masterlifting/fsharp-worker/README.md

 The `Schedule` represents the scheduling configuration for a task.
 It includes the following properties:

-- `StartDate`: The start date of the task.
+- `StartDate`: (Optional) The start date of the task.
+If not specified, the task will start immediately.
 - `StopDate`: (Optional) The stop date of the task.
-- `StartTime`: The start time of the task.
+- `StartTime`: (Optional )The start time of the task.
+If not specified, the task will start immediately.
 - `StopTime`: (Optional) The stop time of the task.
 - `Workdays`: The days of the week when the task should work (e.g., "mon,tue,wed,thu,fri").
 - `TimeShift`: Number of hours to shift the task execution time to UTC (default is 0).